valancej/documentation/_basic/builds-and-configuration/ignore-command-on-branch.md

 Below you will find scripts that you can use on your project's [setup and test commands]({{ site.baseurl }}{% link _basic/quickstart/getting-started.md %}) to accomplish both scenarios.

+{% csnote info %}
+These commands must be entered as single lines in your setup or test commands to be executed properly.
+Multiple line commands will get treated as separate commands instead of a single command.
+If you want to write a longer command as multiple lines, you should write it in a script file and then call that script instead.
+{% endcsnote %}

 ## Using Include / Exclude Commands Per Branch

 ### Skip A Command On Specific Branches